mlhpdx/SimplestLoadBalancer/Readme.md

 ## Building ##

-This is a very simple .Net 7.0 project, so to build it run (assuming you have dotnet-sdk-7.0 installed):
+Pre-built binaries for Linux and Windows x64, and Linux ARM are available as GitHub "Releases".
+This is a very simple .Net 8.0 project, so to build it run (assuming you have dotnet-sdk-8.0 installed):

 ```
 dotnet build